 Low Testosterone 101

 Testosterone levels are at their highest during adolescence, when they are helping to make the transition from boy to man.
-They peak during the early years of adulthood (early 20s).
+They peak during the early years of adulthood (the early 20's).

 - Reduced sperm count